tiborsimon/tiborsimon.github.io/_posts/2015-07-10-project-management-in-evernote.md

 ### Creation phase

-This is the phase when you create a new project note and assign a unique ID to it, and do the administrative work.
+This is the phase when you create a new project note and assign a unique ID to it and do the administrative work.

 ### Brainstorming phase